 You have inherited not only a family name, but above all the constant defense of human rights, rights that are constantly being questioned and challenged.
 A large part of global society looks to your father, and therefore to you, as a beacon.
 How much did this affect you as a child?

-I was sheltered from a lot of things as a child, so it certainly affected me.
-What I did know was that my father and his team, along with my mother, were working to make the world a better place for all of God’s children.
+I was shielded from a lot as a child, but it still affected me.
+I knew my father, my mother, and their team were working to create a better world for all of God’s children.

-Today our daughter has less rights.
-She was born in 2008 and has fewer rights today than she did on the day she was born because of what the Supreme Court is doing about women’s rights.
-It looks like we are trying to go backwards instead of going forwards.
-I’m concerned about how we move society and humanity forward.
-We are doing a march to commemorate the 1963 march in Washington where my father gave his “I have a dream” speech.
-We are calling on people across the country.
-When we see hatred being legislated or engaged in, whether it’s hatred around Jews, Arabs or people of color, we have to come together, galvanize and really work to envision and realize the dream that my father shared in 1963, which is nowhere near complete.
+What disturbs me today, as you mentioned, is that much of what my parents fought for is now being rolled back.
+That’s the biggest challenge: I worry about my daughter and the rights her generation will have.
+She was born in 2008, but today, she has fewer rights than when she was born, particularly because of what the Supreme Court is doing to women’s rights.
+It feels like society is moving backward, and I’m concerned about how we can move forward.
+We’re organizing a march to commemorate the 1963 March on Washington, where my father gave his “I Have a Dream” speech.
+We’re calling on people across the country to rally.
+When we see hatred being enacted into law—whether against Jews, Arabs, or people of color—we must come together and work to realize the dream my father envisioned in 1963, a dream that is far from complete.

 Martin Luther King Jr, Martin Luther King III, and Yolanda King